Europe a Nation

 Europe a Nation was a policy developed by the British fascist politician Oswald Mosley as the cornerstone of his Union Movement.
 It called for the integration of Europe into a single political entity.
 Although the idea failed to gain widespread support for the Union Movement, it proved highly influential on European far-right thought.

 Origins

 The idea of a united Europe began to develop in the final days of the Second World War.
 Concepts such as Nation Europa and Eurafrika, both of which looked for an ever-closer union between European countries, gained some currency in the German far-right underground in the immediate aftermath of the war.
-Mosley, who towards the end of the war had learned to read the German language, read a number of pamphlets discussing these ideas and was strongly influenced by them.
+Mosley, who had learned to read German during the war, was strongly influenced by a number of pamphlets discussing these ideas.
 Another important influence was Benito Mussolini's manifesto of the Italian Social Republic, which included a call for the establishment of a European Community.